Neoteroi/essentials-configuration/README.md

 ![Rich CLI](https://gist.githubusercontent.com/RobertoPrevato/38a0598b515a2f7257c614938843b99b/raw/a83facd6eb4ddc1dc8552a5f5f073278470010c2/config-settings-rich-cli.png)

-For information on how to use the CLI, refer to the instructions it provides, for example: `config settings set --help`.

 These settings can be useful to store secrets and other values during local development, or in general when working with desktop applications.

 ---